JeremyBorys/Lab1Automation/README.md

 ## Installation:
 Download and extract all the files to the local matlab path "C:\Documents and Settings\%USERNAME%\My Documents\Matlab\"

-NOTE: USERNAME refers to the current username of the user account
+NOTE: %USERNAME% refers to the current username of the user account

 ## Examples: